-It’s normal to feel low sometimes, but as the days get shorter, darker and colder over the winter months, particularly during the restrictions of a pandemic, supporting your mental wellbeing is even more important.
+It’s normal to feel low sometimes, but as the days get shorter, darker and colder over the winter months, supporting your mental wellbeing is even more important.

 There are many simple steps that most of us will respond to that will help us keep more upbeat and positive throughout the winter months.
 Some of these steps include: